qyronx/fileblossom/README.md

 ## License

-This project is licensed under the AGPL-3.0 License.
+This project is licensed.
 See the `LICENSE` file for more information.